thiagow327/books-library-crud-laravel/README.md

 ## Descrição PT-BR

-Esta é uma aplicação simples de biblioteca de livros que permite aos usuários adicionar, editar e excluir livros de uma lista.
+Esta é uma aplicação simples de biblioteca de livros que permite aos usuários visualizar, adicionar, editar e excluir livros de uma lista.
 Devido a limitações de tempo, não foi possível implementar os padrões de service, repository e repository interface em todos os métodos.
 No entanto, apliquei-os no método `store` do controlador `bookController` para demonstrar meu conhecimento sobre esses conceitos.

 ## Description EN

-This is a simple book library application that allows users to add, edit, and delete books from a list.
+This is a simple book library application that allows users to view, add, edit, and delete books from a list.
 Due to time constraints, it was not possible to implement the service, repository, and repository interface patterns in all methods.
 However, I applied them in the `store` method of the `BookController` to demonstrate my knowledge of these concepts.

 ## Technologies